 KOMPAN research on Language Development and Playground Play

 Very little research exists regarding children’s language development in the context of playground play.

 To address this shortfall in scientific knowledge, the KOMPAN Play Institute has chosen language as a focus area for its own in-house research.

 In its most recent study, research manager, Dr. Justin Markussen-Brown found preliminary evidence that three-year-olds use more language when playing on a play structure compared to the adjacent grassy area.

-To learn more about these findings, download the associated white paper or see the short film.
+To learn more about these findings, download the associated white paper.